Digital dark age: Archiving the internet

 The Internet Archive stated in 2013 that a digital dark age is present, and one of their goals is to prevent digital materials from disappearing into the past.

 Vinton Cerf, Vice President of Google, showed his concerns about data preservation in the annual meeting of the American Association for the Advancement of Science in 2015: "As the way that we store information about ourselves develops, memories stored in files that use older technology are becoming harder to access.
 That could mean that historians of the future are unable to learn about our lives".
 His suggested solution consists of preserving a sample of every piece of software and hardware that has ever existed so that it never becomes obsolete.
 He proposed taking an X-ray snapshot of the content, the application and the operating system along with a description of the machine.
-This information should be then stored, instead of in a museum, in servers in the cloud.
+This information should be then stored, instead of in a museum, on a local machine or in servers in the cloud.